Artistic director / Conductor / Soloist – Piotr Pławner

 Honorary Director of the Silesian Chamber Orchestra – Jan Wincenty Hawel

 It is the youngest of the three artistic ensembles of the Silesian Philharmonic.
 It was established in 1981 by Professor Jan Wincenty Hawel, composer and conductor, who was its artistic manager for many years.
 In 2006 an Italian conductor, Massimiliano Caldi, the winner of the 1st prize at the Grzegorz Fitelberg International Competition for Conductors, was appointed its artistic manager for the next four years.
-At present the orchestra operates under the leadership of two conductors – Maciej Tomasiewicz and Piotr Pławner, one of the most outstanding and most creative violinist in its generation who performs also as a soloist.
+At present the orchestra operates under the leadership of Piotr Pławner, one of the most outstanding and most creative violinist in his generation who performs also as a soloist.

 The broad repertoire of the ensemble is originally diversified: besides the great classics of chamber music, it comprises music that is not played so often /G. Holst, A. Piazzolla, O. Respighi/, as well as string arrangements of virtuoso chamber music oeuvres by F. Schubert, F. Mendelssohn, P. Tchaikovsky, D. Shostakovich.

 The essence of the activities of the orchestra falls within the range whose one side is determined by an enthusiastic statement of a reviewer: “(…) the awareness that we have a very good chamber ensemble in Silesia is truly reassuring .” /A. Nowok, 2013/ – and the other by the album “Górecki” /DUX/, nominated to the Fryderyk 2013 award, on which the orchestra presents the musical portrait of Henryk Mikołaj Górecki’s family under the baton of Professor Mirosław Jacek Błaszczyk, promoting the achievements of these distinguished figures from Silesia.